Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 We will come across various different file types during this course, some of which you may not have seen before.
 Do not worry.
 We will introduce them to you and explain how to use them when necessary.

 In a file system, files are organised into **directories**, which can also be called **folders**.
 Hopefully you will have used folders to organise your files before!
-Folders can contain sub-folders, which contain their own sub-folders, and so on almost without limit.
+Folders can contain sub-folders, which can contain their own sub-folders, and so on almost without limit.

-It is easiest to picture your file system as a tree, starting with the **root** (or **home**) directory and branching out from there.
+It is easiest to picture a file system, or part of it, as a tree that starts at a directory and branches out from there.
 This is called a **hierarchical structure**.
-Here is an example of a hierarchical file structure:
+The figure below shows an example of a hierarchical file structure that starts at the "**home directory**" of the user named **user1**:

 ![A file hierarchy containing 4 levels of folders and files](../fig/file-system-hierarchy-graphic-2.png){:width="450px"}

 The directory you are working inside is called your **working directory**.
 For example, if you were editing `doc2.txt` in the diagram above, your working directory would be the folder called `docs`.

 > ## Exercise
 > Think about your own computer and how your files and directories are organised.
-Sketch a tree diagram like the one above for your file system.
+Sketch a tree diagram like the one above for your file system.\
->
-> Hint: remind yourself of your file system's layout using a file manager application such as:
+Hint: remind yourself of your file system's layout using a file manager application such as:
 >
 >| OS  |Icon |
 >|:---|:---|